xavierolivenza/UPC_3DEngine/docs/README.md

 -I have worked in the Octree implementation and usage with frustum culling.

--I have worked in the UI of the Engine, I have worked in camera serialization.
+-I have worked in the UI of the Engine.

+-I have worked in camera serialization.

 -I have worked in actualizing some of the libraries used.